grafana/grafana/docs/sources/panels-visualizations/configure-data-links/index.md

 ## Add a data link

+1. Navigate to the panel to which you want to add the data link.
-1. Hover over any part of the panel you want to which you want to add the data link to display the actions menu on the top right corner.
+1. Hover over any part of the panel to display the menu icon in the upper-right corner.
-1. Click the menu and select **Edit**.
+1. Click the menu icon and select **Edit** to open the panel editor.

-   To use a keyboard shortcut to open the panel, hover over the panel and press `e`.

-1. Scroll down to the Data links section and expand it.
+1. In the panel edit pane, scroll down to the **Data links** section and expand it.
 1. Click **Add link**.
-1. Enter a **Title**. **Title** is a human-readable label for the link that will be displayed in the UI.
+1. In the dialog box that opens, enter a **Title**.
+This is a human-readable label for the link, which will be displayed in the UI.
-1. Enter the **URL** you want to link to.
+1. Enter the **URL** or variable to which you want to link.

-   You can even add one of the template variables defined in the dashboard.
-Click in the **URL** field and then type `$` or press Ctrl+Space or Cmd+Space to see a list of available variables.
-By adding template variables to your panel link, the link sends the user to the right context, with the relevant variables already set.
-For more information, refer to [Data link variables](#data-link-variables).
+   To add a data link variable, click in the **URL** field and enter `$` or press Ctrl+Space or Cmd+Space to see a list of available variables.

-1. If you want the link to open in a new tab, then select **Open in a new tab**.
+1. If you want the link to open in a new tab, then toggle the **Open in a new tab** switch.
-1. Click **Save** to save changes and close the window.
+1. Click **Save** to save changes and close the dialog box.
+1. Click **Apply** to see your changes in the dashboard.
-1. Click **Save** in the upper right to save your changes to the dashboard.
+1. Click the **Save dashboard** icon to save your changes to the dashboard.

 {{% docs/reference %}}
 [Cloudwatch]: "/docs/grafana/ -> /docs/grafana/<GRAFANA VERSION>/datasources/aws-cloudwatch/query-editor#deep-link-grafana-panels-to-the-cloudwatch-console-1"